ClaytonWong/cw_chall_node/readme.md

 If you use npm, type:

   npm install dotenv

+#### inquirer
+'inquirer' makes it easier for you to get user input from the keyboard, create menus and work with them.
+To get inquirer type in the following at the command line:

+If you use yarn, type:

+  yarn add inquirer

+If you use npm, type:

+  npm install inquirer

 ### Creating a .env file
 You need to create a .env file in the root directory of the project for it to run.